Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA3/part2/README.md

 deployed to a Tomcat web server.
 The Vagrantfile was tested using several commands to validate and start the virtual machines.
 The virtual machines were successfully started, and the Basic Gradle Project was deployed to the Tomcat web server.

+Additionally, an alternative solution to using Virtual Box was explored by using Hyper-V as the provider for Vagrant.
+The Vagrantfile was updated to use the Hyper-V provider, and the virtual machines were successfully started using Hyper-V.